sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 The main thing to keep in mind is that while some broker may not charge a "fee" the rate they offer may be several pips from [mid-market rates](http://www.xe.com/faq/rates_buyorsellrates.php).

-#### What Kevin Does
-If you are with TD Canada and TD Bank, they will transfer your money between countries.
-For Kevin, this involved a five-minute phone call and a 2 business day wait.
-You can either open an American dollar account in TD Canada or have them exchange your money for CAD and deposit it in your Canadian checking account.
-It may be a good idea to use a USD account at TD Canada, then exchange money when the exchange rate is better.

-TD insists that [there are no fees for this service](http://www.tdbank.com/personal/cross-border-banking.html), but it may be the case that they charge somewhere between 0.5% and 1.5% depending on the amount transferred.
-YMMV.

 #### What Stephen Does
 Here's what Stephen thinks is the way most people will want to bring their money back: [xe.com](xe.com)